smazurski/ExtractEmailData/README.md

-# Extract Data From Email Image Attachments
+# Extract Data From Images in Outlook Email Attachments

 * Data from Images in Outlook Email Attachments can be extracted and stored using R